Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Understanding Different Curtain Rods Types

 A rod is key to hanging most types of standard curtains and draperies.
-Depending which style you choose curtains typically attach by way of rings, carriers, loops or pockets.
+Depending on which style of rod you choose, they will typically attach by rings, carriers, loops, or pockets.
 Curtain rods run the gamut of styles and prices from inexpensive expansion rods to custom length decorative poles.

-The category of conventional curtain rods consists of wood or metal poles in varying diameters.
+Conventional curtain rods consist of wood or metal poles in varying diameters.
 Retailers offer conventional wooden poles in standard lengths as well as adjustable metal rods.
 You can purchase a single curtain rod or double rods that allow you to hang a layer of sheers beneath privacy curtains.
-Ready-made conventional rods often come as part of a set with matching wall brackets, finials and rings.
+Ready-made conventional rods often come as part of a set with matching wall brackets, finials, and rings.

 Specialty manufacturers make custom curtain rods based on the client’s exact specifications.
 Made-to-measure curtain rods cost considerably more than rods purchased off-the-shelf.
 Custom versions afford a homeowner the ability to design the exact finish and configuration.

 Your grandmother’s traverse rod may be the modern solution for covering large window openings.
-The versatile traverse rod can be ceiling or wall mounted and spans vast window expanses with ease.
+The versatile traverse rod can be ceiling or wall-mounted and can span vast window expanses with ease.
 These original plain rods are now quite stylish made from wood or metal that look exactly like drapery poles.

 Swing arm rods work in certain applications where other styles of curtain rods won't.
-They are easily identifiable in that they attach to only one side of a window and operate on a hinge.
-The rod or arm slides into a bracket mounted to the wall.
+They are easily identifiable in that they attach to only one side of a window and operate on a hinge, meaning the rod or arm slides into a bracket mounted to the wall.